 In emotional and spiritual terms, the Lungs balance the ability to yield and demand, give and take, hold on and let go.
 When the Lung (Metal) energy is out of balance, order and discipline are rigidly maintained, the emotions are kept under tight control, rules and routines become inflexible, and the body begins to stiffen up.
-Physically we are more prone to bronchial infections and sinusitis.
+Physically we are more prone to bronchial infections, congestion and sinusitis.
 Our allergies are amplified and issues like asthma and heaviness of the chest can appear.

 The Large Intestine is our great reminder of how to expel that which no longer serves us, as well as providing us with enough fuel to enter our next stage of evolution.
 Metal, which governs organization, communication and our mind, assists the process by helping us set limits and protecting boundaries.
 This season can be a tough one for most to deal with, as it can deeply tap into our core issues, on an emotional and physical level.
 Metal provides us the power to refine ourselves, and boost us into the next state of our cycle, with no drama.
 Meaning it peels the dramatic none-sense (which is often the sadness and grief classic association to the lungs), manifesting situations that demand the sword of truth to rip it open.

 The large intestine (LI) here is a great reminder on how to view the end stages of a cycle.
 Energetically it is said to be the main energy channel that assists us in letting go of our attachments, as well as mind, body + soul toxicity.
 The metal tie-in to this reminds us that the actual waste itself carries a major load of energy, that it actually give us strength to evolve.
 Like compost, we process waste and alchemize a form of fortified soil to nourish our garden.